kevinduh/sockeye-recipes2/README.md

 # sockeye-recipes2

 Training scripts and recipes for the Sockeye Neural Machine Translation (NMT) toolkit
-- The original Sockeye codebase is at [AWS Labs](https://github.com/awslabs/sockeye)
-- This version is based off [a stable fork](https://github.com/kevinduh/sockeye).
-The current sockeye version that sockeye-recipes is built on is: 2.3.10
+- The original Sockeye codebase is at [AWS Labs](https://github.com/awslabs/sockeye).
+This repo is based off [a stable fork](https://github.com/kevinduh/sockeye), version: 2.3.10
-- Here we focus on sockeye v2.
-There is an older version of [sockeye-recipes for sockeye v1](https://github.com/kevinduh/sockeye-recipes).
+- Here we focus on Sockeye v2.
+This repo is similar but not exactly back-compatible with the older version of [sockeye-recipes for Sockeye v1](https://github.com/kevinduh/sockeye-recipes).

-This package contains scripts that makes it easy to run NMT experiments.
+This repo contains scripts that makes it easy to run and replicate NMT experiments.
-The way to use this package is to specify settings in a file like "hyperparams.txt", then run the following scripts:
+All model hyperparameters are documented in a file "hyperparams.txt", which are passed to different steps in the pipeline:
-- scripts/preprocess.sh: Preprocess bitext via subword segmentation
+- scripts/preprocess-bpe.sh: Preprocess bitext via subword segmentation
 - scripts/train.sh: Train the NMT model given bitext
 - scripts/translate.sh: Translates a tokenized input file using an existing model